albertojulian/mada-driver-assistant/README.md

 in the same Kotlin app as the speed estimation.
 It uses the built-in capabilities of the Android cell phone.

 ### Driver Agent
-The Driver Agent contains two modules: Memory and Planner
+The Driver Agent contains two modules: Memory and Driver Agent Graph

 **Memory**